piano-miles/SPANet/docs/EventInfo.md

 The second **required** section.
 This will contain a simplified Feynman diagram of your event.
 We require that events processed by SPANet follow a particular two-level structure.
 We split the event into

-1. **Event Particles:** The first level of the Feynmen Diagram.
-These are typically non-observable particles which we are interested in studying.
+1. **Event Particles:** The first level of the Feynman Diagram.
+These are typically non-observable particles that we are interested in studying.
 These particles are required to decay into other particles.
 2. **Decay Products:** The second level will contain observable decay products.
-These are required to be particles which will have reconstruction targets associated with them.
+These are required to be particles that will have reconstruction targets associated with them.
 Decay products may correspond to a specific sequential input.
 You can define the correspondence by adding the name of the sequential input after the decay product `decay_product: sequential_input`.

-We describe this Feynman diagram structure with a simple two layer tree.
+We describe this Feynman diagram structure with a simple two-layer tree.
 Give each event particle a unique name.
 Decay particles may repeat names as long as they belong to different event particles.

 ## `PERMUTATIONS`

-Describe the symmetries allowed in during assignment.
+Describe the symmetries allowed during assignment.
 You may specify an event-level symmetry group over event particles with the special keyword.

 ```yaml
 EVENT: